mlswg/mls-protocol/draft-ietf-mls-protocol.md

 that any members whose removal was proposed during the epoch are actually removed before any application data is transmitted.

-The sender of a Commit MUST include all valid proposals that it has received during the current epoch.
-Invalid proposals include, for example, proposals with an invalid signature or proposals that are semantically invalid, such as an Add when the sender does not have the application-level permission to add new users.
+A sender and a receiver of a Commit MUST verify that the committed list of proposals is valid as specified in {{validating proposals}}.
+A list is invalid if, for example, it includes a proposal with an invalid signature, a proposal sent within a different epoch. or an Add when the sender does not have the application-level permission to add new users.
-Proposals with a non-default proposal type MUST NOT be included in a commit unless the proposal type is supported by all the members of the group that will process the Commit (i.e., not including any members being added or removed by the Commit).

-If there are multiple proposals that apply to the same leaf, or multiple PreSharedKey proposals that reference the same PreSharedKeyID, the committer MUST choose one and include only that one in the Commit, considering the rest invalid.
-The committer MUST NOT include any Update proposals generated by the committer, since they would be duplicative with the `path` field in the Commit.
-The committer MUST prefer any Remove received, or the most recent Update for the leaf if there are no Removes.
-If there are multiple Add proposals containing KeyPackages that the committer considers to represent the same client or a client already in the group (for example, identical KeyPackages or KeyPackages sharing the same Credential), the committer again chooses one to include and considers the rest invalid.
-The committer MUST consider invalid any Add or Update proposal if the Credential in the contained KeyPackage shares the same signature key with a Credential in any leaf of the group, or if the LeafNode in the KeyPackage shares the same `encryption_key` with another LeafNode in the group.

-The Commit MUST NOT combine proposals sent within different epochs.
+The sender of a Commit SHOULD include all valid proposals that it has received during the current epoch, as long as this does not make the proposal list invalid.

 Due to the asynchronous nature of proposals, receivers of a Commit SHOULD NOT enforce that all valid proposals sent within the current epoch are referenced by the next Commit.
 In the event that a valid proposal is omitted from the next Commit, and that proposal is still valid in the current epoch, the sender of the proposal MAY resend it after updating it to reflect the current epoch.

+Proposals with a non-default proposal type MUST NOT be included in a commit unless the proposal type is supported by all the members of the group that will process the Commit (i.e., not including any members being added or removed by the Commit).

 A member of the group MAY send a Commit that references no proposals at all, which would thus have an empty `proposals` vector.
 Such